vthayashi/labead-autotest/README.md

 # how to use

-- Clone this repo
+- Clone this repo.
-- Generate the bitstream of the correct and glitched versions of the 4-bit adder
+- With a digital design tool such as Quartus Prime or Xilinx Vivado, create a project corresponding to the correct 4-bit adder.
+Move the three VHDL files located in the “correct” folder to the project folder.
-- Deploy the correct version of the 4-bit adder to the FPGA board
+- Compile the project, generating the corresponding bitstream.
-- Make sure the LabEAD testbench is online
+- Deploy the correct version of the 4-bit adder to the FPGA board (load the bitstream).
-- Begin MQTT connection of the Subscriber notebook
+- Open the Subscriber-LabEAD-MQTT.ipynb file on a notebook environment such as Jupyter Notebook or Google Colab.
-- Begin MQTT connection of the Publisher notebook
+- Open the Publisher-LabEAD-MQTT.ipynb on a notebook environment such as Jupyter Notebook or Google Colab.
-- Perform the tests using the Publisher notebook
+- With both notebook files opened at the same time, start by running the Subscriber notebook file, which is going to wait for the Publisher messages.
+After that, run the Publisher file, which will send the messages.
-- Disconnect the Subscriber and the Publisher notebooks from the MQTT broker
+- Close both files, disconnecting the Subscriber and the Publisher notebooks from the MQTT broker.
-- Repeat previous steps for the glitched version
+- Repeat previous steps for the glitched version.
+The VHDL files are located in the bug folder.

 # additional comments